 Tarragon's distinguishing flavor lends itself to a variety of cooking techniques and dishes.
 Tarragon is one of the herbs used to make fines herbes (the others are parsley, chervil, and chives), a delicate herb blend used extensively in French cooking.
 Tarragon is also delicious all on its own in salad dressings (like this creamy version) and in sauces, especially cream or butter sauces that can harness its flavor without overwhelming it.

-The fresh herb also works well used to season a simple roast chicken or as a flavoring for grilled fish.
+The fresh herb also works well used to season a simple roast chicken or in a brine or flavoring for grilled fish.
 Used sparingly, it can be a nice alternative to fresh parsley when snipped and sprinkled on top of poached eggs, steamed asparagus, and roasted potatoes.

 As with all fresh, leafy herbs, tarragon doesn't store very well, but you do have a few options.
 If you just need it to last a day or two, store tarragon loosely wrapped in a plastic bag in the fridge.
 For longer storage, lay the stems on layers of paper towels, roll them up and store loosely wrapped in a plastic bag in the fridge, much like lettuce and other greens.
 This second method keeps the leaves dry, and less likely to rot, but won't dry out the herb.

 If you want to make a recipe that calls for tarragon but can't find any, you're in a tricky spot.
-On the one hand, nothing else will really taste like tarragon; on the other hand, parsley or chervil—or, even better, a combination of the two—can add that fresh-green-herb note in a recipe when tarragon is not to be found.
+On the one hand, nothing else will really taste like tarragon; on the other hand, parsley or chervil—or, even better, a combination of the two—can add that fresh green herbal note in a recipe when tarragon is not to be found.